GauravJain98/gauravjain98.github.io/_posts/2020-07-24-what-is-ci-cd-simple-set-up.md

 Automated tests for your specific language run in this stage.

-This stage tests if your code is working as intended and if you follow good doing practices this will be the stage that will fail the most
+This stage tests if your code is working as intended and if you follow good coding practices this will be the stage that will fail the most.

 ### Deployment